 2. Farmer’s Markets

-- and Farmers Markets.
+- Santa Monica and Hollywood Farmers Markets.
 It’s no secret that Team LC loves the farmers market.
 These two farmers markets each span several city blocks and are the spots where L.A.’s professional chefs get their farm fresh produce each week.
 Enjoy the atmosphere and wide selection of prepared food, perfect for a picnic lunch.
 You might just see baby goat at the goat cheese stand!

 3. Flea Markets